deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16267/index.md

 ![](figures/figures_8_1.png)

-> 🔼 The figure shows example video captioning results of three different models on the Mira dataset, presented in a question-answering format, comparing the models' outputs with the ground truth captions.
+> 🔼 The figure shows example video captioning results from the Mira dataset, comparing the model's generated captions with ground truth captions in a question-answering format.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Example video captioning results on Mira dataset, formed in question-answering style.